cljoly/lightweight-container-proxy/README.md

 This firefox addon will, for each [tab container](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers/) optionally redirect redirect traffic through a socks5 proxy.

-The aim is to keep the code small to ease inspection ([malware in extensions du happen](https://lwn.net/Articles/846272/)).
+The aim is to keep the code small to ease inspection ([malware in extensions](https://lwn.net/Articles/846272/) do happen).
 Have a look at the code yourself!

 ![Settings page](./img/screenshot.png)